cba85/icarus-slim/docs/readme.md

 ## Tests

-To execute the test suite, you'll need phpunit.
+To execute the test suite, you'll need [phpunit](https://phpunit.de).

+Phpunit is installed using Composer on your local/dev environment.

 ```bash
 $ phpunit